Jake the Dog: Others

 Since Adventure Time's inception, Jake has appeared in various comic book series, video games, and other merchandise.
 Jake's first console game appearance was as a playable character in Adventure Time: Hey Ice King!
 Why'd You Steal Our Garbage?!!, which was released on Nintendo DS and 3DS in 2012.
 He was subsequently a playable character in Adventure Time: Explore the Dungeon Because I Don't Know!
 (2013), Adventure Time: The Secret of the Nameless Kingdom (2014), and Adventure Time: Pirates of the Enchiridion (2018).

 Jake has also made crossover appearances in other franchises and media.
 He appeared in the seventh season Futurama episode "Leela and the Genestalk".
 In the Futurama episode, Jake had a minor dialogue, and was still voiced by DiMaggio, who also voiced one of the main characters in Futurama, Bender.
 The opening sequence couch gag in the 28th season The Simpsons episode "Monty Burns' Fleeing Circus", Homer Simpson appears as Jake in an extended couch gag parodying the opening sequence of Adventure Time.
 He also appeared in the Uncle Grandpa episodes "Pizza Eve" and "Cartoon Factory".
 He also appeared in the OK K.O.!
 Let's Be Heroes episode, "Crossover Nexus".
 Jake is a playable character in toys-to-life game Lego Dimensions (2015), beat 'em up game Cartoon Network: Battle Crashers (2016), crossover game Bloons Tower Defense: Adventure Time (2018), and fighting game Brawlhalla (2019), and action-adventure game Immortals Fenyx Rising (2020).
 In November 2021, Jake was confirmed to appear as a playable character in the fighting game MultiVersus (2022).
+He appeared in the Teen Titans Go! episode, "Warner Bros.
+100th Anniversary".

 Fionna and Cake

 A gender-swapped version of Jake called Cake the Cat appeared in the season 3 episode "Fionna and Cake", and was brought back in subsequent episodes.
-Cake is a main character in the spin-off series Adventure Time: Fionna and Cake.
+Cake is a main character in the spin-off series Adventure Time: Fionna and Cake and is voiced by Roz Ryan.
 The concept for Fionna and Cake came from drawings made by Adventure Time storyboard artist Natasha Allegri.
 Both Fionna and Cake the Cat became popular with Adventure Time fans.
 Cake later appeared in the fifth-season episode "Bad Little Boy", the sixth-season episode "The Prince Who Wanted Everything", the eighth-season episode "Five Short Tables", and the ninth season episode "Fionna and Cake and Fionna".
-Cake will star in the upcoming spin-off series Adventure Time: Fionna and Cake.
+Cake went on to star in the spin-off series Adventure Time: Fionna and Cake.